openfaas/faas-cli/CONTRIBUTING.md

 ./extract_binaries.sh
 ```

-This creates the faas-cli for Mac, Windows, Linux x64, Linux ARMHF and Linux ARM64.
+This creates the faas-cli for Mac, Windows, Linux x64 and Linux ARM64.

 * The project manages dependencies using Go modules and the `vendor/` folder.
 When updating a dependency you must run